Emergent Introspection in AI is Content-Agnostic: Experiment 1: Detecting Injections vs. Detecting What Was Injected

 \subsection{Results}

-\paragraph{Replication of \citet{lindsey_introspection_2025}} Figure~\ref{fig:exp1-fp-tp} shows first-person versus third-person detection rates by layer for Qwen and Llama across all 821 concepts.
+\paragraph{Replication of \citet{lindsey_introspection_2025}} Figure~\ref{fig:exp1-detection} shows first-person detection rates by layer for Qwen and Llama across all 821 concepts.
 We broadly replicate \citet{lindsey_introspection_2025}'s findings for first-person introspection in Qwen and Llama.
 In both models, we observe substantial detection of injected thoughts in the injection trials, with the correct concept identified some of the time as well.
-In sharp contrast, in both models, unsteered controls show 0\% false positive detection for both conditions.
+In sharp contrast, in both models, unsteered controls show 0\% false positive detection (Qwen: 0/30, Llama 0/50 controls with varied seeds).